 • Solicitor of the Senior Courts

-• LLM Masters Degree in Advanced Legal Practice (Distinction Awarded) Company and Commercial Practice & Procedure (De Montfort University)
+• LLM Master of Laws Degree in Advanced Legal Practice (Distinction Awarded) Company and Commercial Practice & Procedure (De Montfort University)

 Recent successes include

-Defeating complex £7.5M negligence claim against solicitors, involving long history of development land and planning disputes, Judicial Review and complaints on conduct of High Court litigation.
-350 Lever arch files and 3Mgb of data.
+- 2012/15; Led team in complex high value (£7.5m) successful defence of Solicitors Negligence claim (350 lever arch files, 3.5GB data) regarding large scale construction, development land and planning disputes, Judicial Review and complaints on conduct of High Court Litigation, Mediation and Adjudication.
 Achieving vindication for client and orders for costs against claimant.
+Recognised in Legal 500.
+Instructed by insurers

-• Winning at trial for solicitors’ professional indemnity insurers on a £1.5 million claim for breach of undertaking claim for indemnity – relating to bogus gold delivery certificates and including legal definitions of “legal practice” and dishonesty.
+- Winning at trial for solicitors’ professional indemnity insurers on a £1.5m claim for breach of undertaking claim for indemnity – relating to bogus gold delivery certificates and including legal definitions of “legal practice” and dishonesty.

 Other Notable cases